msssm/MultiLevelEvacuation_with_custom_C_code/README.md

 ## Research Methods

+We will use the agent-based social force model to simulate the behaviour of invdividual persons.
+Shortest evacuation paths may probably be precalculated using a grid discretization and fast marching or fast sweeping methods.
+The parameters of the model will be based on empirical data from accordant literature.

 (Cellular Automata, Agent-Based Model, Continuous Modeling...)
 (If you are not sure here: 1.
 Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)